-You can read the opening chapters of this novel here.
+You can read the prologue and opening chapters of this novel here.
 Should you want to read the rest, you can (for not very much) buy your Kindle version of it from Amazon: here, or an ePUB, PDF, Kindle, or other version of it from Smashwords: here.

 Perhaps I saw him earlier, I probably did.
 I must have.
 I’m sure I must have.
 He must have crossed the west-bound lanes, must have.
 And that must have been noticeable.
 I must have seen that.
 But honestly, I don’t remember.
 I’ve tried to, believe me.
 I’ve tried to remember.
 But no matter how hard I try, I just can’t.
 Besides, there is a difference between seeing and noticing.
 Big difference.
 Maybe I saw but didn’t notice.